ExeQuantCode/RAFFLE/CONTRIBUTING.md

 - Reference any related issues or pull requests, if applicable.
 - Write unit tests for your contributions
 - Ensure all existing tests pass before submitting your changes.
-- Update the documentation to reflect your changes, if necessary (i.e. through FORD style commenting).
+- Update the documentation to reflect your changes, if necessary (i.e. through FORD style commenting for Fortran and NumPy docstrings style for Python).
 - Provide examples and usage instructions, if applicable.

 Follow the [Code Style](#code-style) when contributing code to this project to ensure compatibility and a uniform format to the project.